matthewyang204/NotepadEE/README.md

 I have separate binaries for Intel and Apple Silicon macs.
 Please download the correct one.
 I have signed it with a self-signed signature and can't afford the full Apple Developer notarization.
 On macOS Sonoma or below, you can bypass the warnings by right-clicking the app and selecting "Open".
 On macOS Sequioa or later, you will need to disable Gatekeeper entirely by running `sudo spctl --master-disable` and then selecting "Anywhere" at the bottom of the Privacy & Security section of the settings in the "Allow apps from" setting.
 Alternatively, you may want to use homebrew, which is capable of bypassing Gatekeeper on installation with a single flag.

 To use it, first, tap my homebrew repo by running `brew tap matthewyang204/homebrew-formulae-casks`.
 After this, you can install the cask with `brew install --cask --no-quarantine notepadee`.
+Also, installing with Homebrew will add a convenient `notepadee` command that launches the app from the terminal.
+Simply run `notepadee` for a new blank editor, or run `notepadee <yourfile>` to open a file.

 All of the prebuilt binaries provided in the Releases support macOS Catalina or newer.